 Part of the Culinary Herb Series

 Chives are a tender herb with soft stems and leaves.
 It’s one of the easiest perennial herbs to grow in Zones 3 – 9 and one of the earliest plants to appear in the spring.
 They produce lovely fuzzy flowers in pink and purple.
 They are a special treat for those first-of-the-year salads.
 Chives add a flavor similar to onions without the bite.
-Chives grow as a grass-like plant and grows easily indoors or outdoors.
+Chives grow as a grass-like plant and grow easily indoors or outdoors.
 Many gardeners even grow chives on a window sill for fresh chives all year long.

 Types of Chives